netheril96/securefs/docs/design.md

 ### Names of files, directories and symlinks

 We cannot use probabilistic encryption for file names, for otherwise name lookups will become linear.
 We choose a deterministic authenticated encryption algorithm AES-SIV as defined by RFC 5297.
-The directory prefix is input as associated data to the algorithm, so that only two files with completely same path within the filesystem will have the same underlying name (which can only occur temporally not spatially).
-Symlinks are similarly encrypted.
+This prevents the filenames from being deduced, except that identical filenames will show as identical encrypted names in the underlying directory.

 The encrypted names are converted to ASCII in base32 encoding (in DUDE alphabet without padding).
 Base64 is not used because it won't work properly over case insensitive filesystems.

+Because of the added IV and the base32 encoding, the underlying filename is longer than the virtual filename.
+Therefore the maximum filename length in the mounted filesystem is always shorter than its underlying filesystem.
+On Windows we use Unicode long names (prefixed with \\?\) but other programs may not work well with the encrypted filenames.

 The key for name encryption is independent from the master content key.